 Moreover, the “U+” strategy (U-shape development belt + Western Central City), will promote the urban U-shaped development belt, build a multi-center and relying on seven major industrial groups and urban functional groups, will promote multi-node linkage development.

 To conclude, in the last 30 years, Zhuhai’s planning has addressed economic development together with regulation on urban construction and environmental protection.
-It has implemented what are called the "ight prohibitions" of environmental protection and the "eight unifications" of urban construction and the "five unifications" of land management, so as to promote the rapid economic development, while maintaining a good ecological environment and had also a Liveable City Index System based on the following dimensions and principles: Ecology (Secure and Sustainable), Space (Compact and Pleasant), Society (Safe and Harmonious), Humanities (International and Diverse), Economy (Low Carbon and Innovative), Service (Quality and Sharing), Traffic (Green and Smooth).
+It has implemented what are called the "eight prohibitions" of environmental protection and the "eight unifications" of urban construction and the "five unifications" of land management, so as to promote the rapid economic development, while maintaining a good ecological environment and had also established a Liveable City Index System based on the following dimensions and principles: Ecology (Secure and Sustainable), Space (Compact and Pleasant), Society (Safe and Harmonious), Humanities (International and Diverse), Economy (Low Carbon and Innovative), Service (Quality and Sharing), Traffic (Green and Smooth).

+Discussion

 Unfortunately, due to time limits there was no time for discussion.

 Doctor Ye Yuyao 叶玉摇